The General Data Protection Regulation (GDPR) is a new European data protection law that will enter into force in May 2018.

-	- Data Protection Officer [Optional]: This person is responsible for making sure that your organisation complies with the GDPR requirements.
-If your organisation has a data protection officer, please add your data protection officer's details.
+- Data Protection Officer [Optional]: This person is responsible for making sure that your organization complies with the GDPR requirements.
+If your organization has a data protection officer, please add your data protection officer's details.

 - EU Representative [Optional]: If you have a representative in the EU, please add your representative's details.

 All accounts, including Google Ads manager accounts and serving accounts, have the option to provide this contact information.
-You can add, review and edit this contact information in Google Ads by following these steps:
+You can add, review, and edit this contact information in the Google Ads by following these steps: